basuhoward/krigsvold.org/heraldry.md

 > Per pale Gules and Vert, an oak tree Counterchanged fructed Or.
 Crest:
 > Arising from an eastern crown, an oak sprig Proper fructed Or.
-> Supporters: At dexter, a sea-unicorn Gules; at sinister, a sea-unicorn
+> Supporters--At dexter, a sea-unicorn Gules; at sinister, a sea-unicorn
 > Vert; both rampant, scaled and armed Argent, horned and crined Or,
 > gorged with an eastern crown Or, standing upon a compartment of
 > snow-covered rocks.
-Motto: _Amžinai budėkime_, Lithuanian for "Let us
+Motto--_Amžinai budėkime_, Lithuanian for "Let us
 > stand guard forever."

 The heraldic elements chosen for the Barony of Matikonis intertwine the